 Growing – Tools and services which can start taking some work out of your hand and gives you more time to start growing your blogs.
 These may be some extra services or helps in which you should look for faster growth of your Blog.

 Expert – Tools and Services which I will look for my established blogs.
-These tools make managing established blogs very easy.
-They might come with a bit higher price range but it also means more customization and automation.
+These tools make managing established blogs extremely easy.
+They might come with a bit higher price range, but it also means more customization and automation.
 You would be able to spend most of your time on the activities which really matter.

-So you might see more than one tool being listed for similar functionality but they will be for different phases of the blog.
+So, you might see more than one tool being listed for similar functionality, but they will be for distinct phases of the blog.

 Here are the providers which I currently use for my blogs.